What is cyber extortion?

 - Back up and encrypt data.
 Develop strategies to back up and encrypt sensitive data as well as test recovery procedures regularly.

 - Update systems.
 Make sure all computer systems are updated and patched, including security systems.

 - Educate and train.
-Provide employees with awareness training so they can identify phishing attempts aimed at getting them to click on malicious links, avoid posting sensitive data on social media sites and take other steps to reduce the potential cyberextortion attack surface.
+Provide employees with awareness training so they can identify phishing attempts aimed at getting them to click on malicious links, avoid posting sensitive data on social media sites and take other steps to reduce the potential cyber extortion attack surface.

 FinCEN has identified multiple red flag indicators of ransomware related to illicit activity in the financial industry.
-The organization alerts financial institutions to situations that may help them detect suspicious transactions and prevent incidents.
+The organization alerts financial institutions to situations that can help them detect suspicious transactions and prevent incidents.